 Along with our need to get back to the roots of why everyone needs salvation, we need to also become literate about what Heaven is and what it will be like.
 For the sake of brevity, I’ll just make a few points, and I’ll leave the rest up to your need and curiosity to research.

 - There are two heavens.
 One is what we might want to call the “intermediate heaven.”
 It is where we, who are Christians, go when we leave our physical bodies behind.
 According to Scripture, there will be a sense of physical existence.
 There will be tables to sit at and food to eat during the “Wedding Feast of the Lamb.”
 We will recognize other believers.
 According to the book of the Revelation, we will be able to identify those who were martyred for the cause of Christ.
-There is a lot more about the “intermediate heaven” to discover.
+And, certainly, there is a lot more about the “intermediate heaven” to discover.

 - We will be reunited with our physical bodies after a resurrection of the dead takes place (the Rapture, whether it’s a Pre-Trib, Mid-Trib, or Pre-Wrath event).
 Imagine getting your body back without any defects!
 Without any pain!
 Without any scars!
 Everyone will be beautiful and perfect to one another, yet completely recognizable.